2121

 One important aspect of any casino game is bankroll management and budgeting - and taking insurance can have a big impact on your overall bankroll, especially if you're making large insurance bets.

-So - should you take out an insurance bet in blackjack?
 Well, the odds and house edge associated with blackjack insurance certainly indicate that it’s probably not the best move to make.
 It's generally not a long-term strategy and won't apply in all scenarios.
-Instead, you’re simply better off focusing on learning the game and knowing the best way to play each hand statistically.

 We're sorry!